A Total Lagrangian Finite Element Framework for Multibody Dynamics: Part I -- Formulation: Select Element Types

-The most basic element considered in the comparison is the original 2-node ANCF beam element 3243, which is fully parameterized, as referenced in~\cite{gerstmayrECCOMAS2005}.
-As illustrated in Fig.~2.1, each node is described by 12 coordinates, including a position vector $\mathbf{r}_i$ and its gradients with respect to the local coordinates $u$, $v$, and $w$, denoted as $\frac{\partial \mathbf{r}_i}{\partial u}$, $\frac{\partial \mathbf{r}_i}{\partial v}$, and $\frac{\partial \mathbf{r}_i}{\partial w}$.
+The most basic element considered in the comparison is the original 2-node ANCF beam element 3243, which is fully parameterized~\cite{gerstmayrECCOMAS2005}.
+As illustrated in Fig.~\ref{fig:3243beam}, each node is described by 12 coordinates, including a position vector $\mathbf{r}_i$ and its gradients with respect to the local coordinates $u$, $v$, and $w$, denoted as $\frac{\partial \mathbf{r}_i}{\partial u}$, $\frac{\partial \mathbf{r}_i}{\partial v}$, and $\frac{\partial \mathbf{r}_i}{\partial w}$.
 This full set of coordinates per node defines the ``fully parameterized'' terminology.
 With two such nodes, the element possesses 24 degrees of freedom when unconstrained.
-The visualization of this element can be seen in Figure \ref{fig:3243beam}.

 The vector of basis function for 3243 beam element is:

 The constant matrix $\mathbf{B}_{12} \in \mathbb{R}^{8 \times 8}$ can be defined as:

 Therefore, the time-dependent global nodal coordinates, as well as the gradients components, $x_{12}$, $y_{12}$, and $z_{12}$,